What is Neuropsychiatry My Contact Sitemap

 Case 1

-MC is a 23 years old Caucasian man who was previously diagnosed with obsessive compulsive disorder following his first admission in 2001.
+MC is a 23 years old Caucasian man who was first diagnosed with OCD following his first admission in 2001.
 Later that year diagnosis was changed to Schizophrenia.
 He displayed catatonic (stereotypies, waxy flexibility etc) and hebephrenic features and proved to be treatment resistant.
 In the last month he became increasingly withdrawn, and was “freezing” during the conversations and tasks.
-This is when he was referred to neuropsychiatry for the first time.
 He showed worsening of catatonia.
 Following further assessment and investigations he showed evidence of EEG and MRI changes consistent with cerebral vasculitis requiring change in the treatment.
-This lead on to recovery.

 Case 2